GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 In order to use an OpenID Connect Provider (OP) for login, you need to setup your client application at the OP.
-During setup oxd will dynamically register the OpenID Connect client and save its configuration.
-Upon successful setup a unique identifier will be issued by the oxd server by assigning a specific oxd id.
-Along with oxd Id oxd server will also return client Id and client secret.
-This client Id and client secret can be used for `get_client_token` method.
-If your OpenID Connect Provider does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `setup_client` method as a parameter.
-The Setup Client method is a one time task to configure a client in the oxd server and OP.
+During setup, oxd will dynamically register the OpenID Connect client and save its configuration.
+Upon successful setup, the oxd-server will assign a unique oxd ID, return a Client ID and Client Secret.
+This Client ID and Client Secret can be used for `get_client_token` method.
+If your OP does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `setup_client` method as a parameter.
+The Setup Client method is a one time task to configure a client in the oxd-server and OP.

 **Required parameters:**

-- op_host: OpenId Connect Provider url
+- op_host: OP URL
 - authorization_redirect_uri: URL which the OP is authorized to redirect the user after authorization
 - connection_type: 'local' for oxd-server and 'web' for oxd-https-extension
-- connection_type_value: 'oxd port number' for oxd-server type and ' oxd-https-extension url' for  oxd-https-extension type
+- connection_type_value: 'oxd port number' for oxd-server type and ' oxd-https-extension URL' for  oxd-https-extension type
 - client_name: Client application name
 - post_logout_uri: URL to which user is redirected after successful logout
-- clientId: Client Id from OpenID Connect Provider (Should be passed with Client Secret)
+- clientID: Client ID from OP (Should be passed with Client Secret)
-- clientSecret: Client Secret from OpenID Connect Provider (Should be passed with Client Id)
+- ClientSecret: Client Secret from OP (should be passed with Client ID)
 - claims_redirect_uri:

 ```python